SteveGilham/altcover/docs/Usage.md

                                off informational messages, twice to switch off warnings as well, three (or more) times to switch off all messages.
+      --verbose              Optional, multiple: Verbose mode -- once to switch on detailed messages (or undo one level of -q if any have been set)
   -?, --help, -h             Prints out the options.
 -- ...
 Anything on the command line after a free-standing "--" is considered a separate command line to be executed after the instrumentation has been done.
 ```